safetyAI/ChatSafetyAI/csai_azure_container_apps_diagnostics.md

 Do not merge these four signals into one large query.
 HTTP, platform, application, and metrics data answer different questions and are easier to interpret separately.

+Replace "csai-mre-chatbot" with your deployment-specific name in what follows (we cannot use variables as KQL queries are meant to the copied and pasted in the Azure Portal interface directly).

 ---

 ### Query 1: HTTP / WebSocket / Envoy diagnostics